cynnamolgus/GViNT/README.md

 ### Display text statement
 `<string literal>` OR `<parameter list>: <string literal>`

 Calls the runtime's `display_text` method with two arguments - the text to be displayed, and an array containing the parameters.
-When using parameters, the wrapping quotes around the string literal can be omitted - the coma is sufficient to mark the following characters as being a string literal.
+When using parameters, the wrapping quotes around the string literal can be omitted - the colon is sufficient to mark the following characters as being a string literal.

 For example:
 ```